 Citing medicine, which is the reference source for Vancouver-based publications, states that references and diacritic accents or signs should not be added in the names of titles or authors in other languages.

 This is done with the purpose of making the publication of articles easier in English language magazines.

 Subtitles can be included after the title, separating them with a colon and space, starting with the subtitle.

-It is an element that must be written in a mandatory way in some book references and in case it is not specified, it is necessary to write [place unknown].
+It is an element that must be written in some book references, and in case this is not specified, you must write [place unknown]

 When there are several places of publication, only the first city that is shown or the one that is most highlighted must be indicated.